gabriel-joe/chef-aws/README.md

 # chef-aws
 Spring boot application with CHEF and Amazon web services.

-To use a SQS Implementation, you need to configure these properties on application.yml:
+To use Chef Server Implementantion you need to configure these properties in application.properties

 ### CHEF SERVER CONFIGURATIONS
         chef.server.ip=